rdooley2/Keylogger-Lab/README.md

 <br />
 <br />
 <br />
-The try block retrieves which character is pressed stores it in the char variable, and then writes that char variable to the file: <br/><br />
+The try block retrieves each character pressed, stores them in the char variable, and then writes that char variable to the file: <br/><br />
 <img src="https://i.imgur.com/dmZvO4u.png" height="90%" width="90%" alt="Keylogger Steps"/>
 <br />
 <br />